 Engagement is a challenge for organizations because people are complicated – and when we put a group of us together, we get more complicated.
 Because so many organizations don’t manage their talent well, those organizations that are at least good at it, if not great, have a heck of an advantage.

-I’d encourage you to think about talent from a systems perspective: In a system, the more diverse your pieces are, the harder it makes the system to manage – but the stronger the system can become in its execution.
+I’d encourage you to think about your people from a systems perspective: In a system, the more diverse your pieces are, the harder it makes the system to manage – but the stronger the system can become in its execution.

 If you were designing the brakes for a new automobile, what might you think about?
 Certainly, the components that go into the brake assembly: the pads, the drums, the housing, the rotor.
 But if you really wanted to improve the braking system, what else should you be considering?
 The driver.
 The kind of car.
 The environments you’re driving in.
-One of my favorite clients, a senior-level executive at Michelin, would say the most important element of the braking system are the tires.
-My point: When you’re thinking of a system, you want to think holistically.
+When you’re thinking of a system, you want to think holistically.
 It’s not just the technical mechanics.
 There are a number of elements that may influence your system.